grayghostvisuals/wp-flex/README.md

    * In order to flow the listing of tags and categories as the browser expands and contracts we must break up the lists and display them inline –in order to avoid a run on measure.
 We make absolutely sure we stop too many categories from breaking the layout.

 7. Standardized CSS Comment Flags
-   * CSS comment flags used for sectioning as reccommended by Wordpress theme submission codex
+   * CSS comment flags used for sectioning as reccommended by Wordpress theme review guidelines.

-8. <code>theme-unit</code> &amp; <code>theme-unit-test.xml</code>
+8. ``theme-unit-test.xml``
-   * A database for theme testing with multiple users, comment threading, posts and much more
+   * A database for theme testing with multiple users, comment threading, posts and more.

-9. WP-Flex <code>theme-options.php</code> Boilerplate
+9. Theme Check
+   * The theme check plugin is an easy way to test your theme and make sure it's up to spec with the latest theme review standards.

+10. ``theme-options.php`` Boilerplate
-   * Custom boilerplate starting point to give your users and authors awesome theme options
+   * Custom boilerplate starting point to give your users and authors awesome theme options out of the box for vCard and social integrations with Facebook and Twitter.

-10. Theme <code>functions.php</code> Boilerplate
+11. ``functions.php`` Boilerplate
    * A creamy base for required functionality of themes and submission via Wordpress.org Theme Repository. http://wordpress.org/extend/themes/upload

+12. Custom Navigation Funcitonality
+   * We use ``wp_nav_menu`` while providing a fallback if a custom navigation menu is not in place.

 ##More inspiring and wonderful blank Wordpress themes
 * Matt Murtaugh's HTML5 Reset Wordpress Theme &rarr; [http://html5reset.org/#wordpress](http://html5reset.org/#wordpress)
 * Digging Into Wordpress' Blank Wordpress Theme &rarr; [http://digwp.com/2010/02/blank-wordpress-theme](http://digwp.com/2010/02/blank-wordpress-theme)

 Surely you can always visit the Wordpress Codex for more customization and give it a shot yourself -thats what I did :)p